MaedeJafarpour/chalange-kube/README.md

 This repository contains the scripts and configuration to deploy a high-availability Kubernetes cluster using multiple tools.
 The project is structured into three main parts:

-1.Ansible-based Kubernetes Setup: Handles Kubernetes installation and configuration.
+1. Ansible-based Kubernetes Setup: Handles Kubernetes installation and configuration.

-2.Security Hardening: Ensures that the cluster is secure with configurations for firewalls, SSH, and kernel settings.
+2. Security Hardening: Ensures that the cluster is secure with configurations for firewalls, SSH, and kernel settings.

-3.Terraform & Proxmox Setup: Deploys the infrastructure for Kubernetes clusters using Proxmox and manages it with Terraform.
+3. Terraform & Proxmox Setup: Deploys the infrastructure for Kubernetes clusters using Proxmox and manages it with Terraform.

 This setup is ideal for real-time, production-level Kubernetes environments, and it follows best practices for scalability and security.